jeremytammik/tbc/a/1896_stirrup_constraint.md

 If not, a YouTube search on Philips Xinapps Revit should get you there.

 Style guide for Revit add-ins...
-Sorry but no we don't.
+Sorry, but no we don't.
 Best your UX people can do is plaigarize as much of the Revit look and feel as they can, possibly with some subtle additional signature effects, like subtle use of your specific brand colour.

 The Revit API supports some UI functionality.